BQE Corridor Vision Principles

 Urgency and Resiliency

 New York City will take action as necessary to ensure that the City-owned section of the BQE remains safe and prioritize a resilient design.
-This includes upcoming repairs to Span 4 and Span 34 that will allow truck traffic to continue using this section of the BQE beyond 2026.
+This includes interim repairs to maintain safety of the structure while we work toward a long-fix.
 NYC DOT will deploy a nation-leading automated enforcement program to fine overweight trucks, using weigh-in-motion technology.

 Two people walk in a crosswalk under the elevated BQE in Williamsburg, Brooklyn